Basal cell carcinoma (incl. subtypes)

 - Metatypical basal cell carcinoma

-- BCCs arise from epidermal stem cells or undifferentiated cells of the hair follicle bulge or outer root sheath
+- The BCC arises from epidermal stem cells or undifferentiated cells of the hair follicle bulge or the outer root sheath

 - BCCs arise de novo, not via precancerous lesions